MeViksry/viks-animation/CONTRIBUTING.md

    - [ ] I have updated the documentation
    - [ ] I have added tests
    - [ ] All tests pass
+   - [ ] I have tested on multiple browsers
+   - [ ] Responsive behavior works correctly
    ```

 ## 📝 Coding Standards